 Pawing over the contents of my thoughts on stuff this last semester has been an interesting experience.
-One intriguing transformation in my own thinking is the way in which I have gradually (and grudgingly) come to over to the side of the theorists in the way I think about digital humanities.
+One intriguing transformation in my own thinking is the way in which I have gradually (and grudgingly) come over to the side of the theorists in the way I think about digital humanities.
 This was definitely a surprise for me as I came into class firmly on the “lets play around with things and see what we can do” end of the spectrum.
 This can definitely be seen in some of my earlier posts like the one about exploring the internet where I basically just played around with an interactive map to see what I could find.
 It was fascinating, and it was fun.
 I also still think that it’s a legitimate attitude to have, especially when we are boxed into a position in which we need to do digital work, and at the same time don’t yet have the requisite skill set to make our own tools.

 This lack of skills is a pedagogical failure on the back end of digital humanities that, for me, is probably one of the biggest weaknesses of the entire digital humanities enterprise.
-It’s all well and good to talk about the need to build digital tools from the ground up to make them technologies for humanists, but when teaching graduate students this stuff takes a back seat to showing of digital humanities because it’s STEMy that problem won’t actually get fixed.
+It’s all well and good to talk about the need to build digital tools from the ground up to make them technologies for humanists, but when teaching graduate students this stuff takes a back seat to showing off digital humanities because it’s STEMy that problem won’t actually get fixed.
 Pedagogy creates communities of knowledge in which tools and techniques can be developed and shared, and truly humanistic tools can be made.
-Without robust pedagogy it seems incredibly unrealistic to expect that these kinds of tools be made and, in my opinion, seems to be a way to make digital humanities a more exclusive space in which only people that came from richer institutions with well-developed programs get to be digital humanists.
+Without robust pedagogy it seems incredibly unrealistic to expect that these kinds of tools will be made and, in my opinion, seems to be a way to make digital humanities a more exclusive space in which only people that came from richer institutions with well-developed programs get to be digital humanists.

 But at the same time, and I think this was one of the big realizations for me, just because we may not have the technical chops yet to make our own tools it does not follow that we can’t be critical of the tools that we actually do use.
 And reflecting back on the way this class was structured with the blend of readings and the practicums I think it was actually really effective in balancing out those two elements.
 This balance comes out looking at my blog posts too, where this is a mix of trying stuff out and thinking about trying stuff out.
 This kind of curriculum actually seems to be a good solution to the problem we (and I mean those of us at OU doing digital humanities) have now in which we are sort of operating in a kind of digital humanities grey area in which on the one hand we probably won’t, at least for a while, have the technical chops ourselves to build these kinds of tools, but at the same time not be naïve about the tools that we are forced into using because of our particular circumstances.